From a very early age I have bought and read comics.

 After many years of reading, and by default collecting, I began writing about and reviewing comics.
 Firstly for myself on Tumblr and then, in May 2014, I started to write for Need To Consume.
 It was during my time with this website that I was given the confidence to express myself and dig into the comics that I love to read.
 Because I had limited time I found that I would mainly review comics that I actually enjoyed, this is something that I still do today.
 That's not to say that there aren't bad comics out there but with limited time available why spend it on negativity?
 I criticise comics but more often than not I enjoyed the comic before I start to write about it.
 It's all about trying to explain to others why that comic is worth reading.
 The other writers/editors at Need To Consume encouraged me and had faith in what I was doing and for that I am eternally grateful.

-In 2016 I moved on to ComiConverse.com where I still post reviews on a regular basis.
+In 2016 I moved on to ComiConverse.com and then later to Monkeysfightingrobots.co where I post several reviews a week.
 With my partner, I also organised and hosted my own comic convention RobotCon .
 In the second year it became more Art and illustration focused but comic book work was the inspiration behind it.

 Off the back of that I became a member of the Sheffield Comic Network which meets on a monthly basis to discus comics and all things arty.